jupyter-naas/proxy/README.md

 `PORT` => to set the proxy port

+`SSL` => to set Set this if you want the proxy to create ssl for managed domain for users

+`MAIN_SSL` => Set this if you want the proxy to create ssl for main domain too

 `NAAS_PROXY_HOST` => hostname of this deployed proxy

 `HUB_HOST` => hostname of the deployed jupyter hub instance